Aim and Stats

 It's hard to think of a better way for our Network to begin a new year than a conversation with our good friend and teacher, the eminent Russell Ackoff.
 Now in his 88th year, Russ writes, publishes, and speaks on management, leadership, design, learning, and any other thing he chooses to address.
 He is also actively engaged in community development efforts in the Mantua neighborhood of Philadelphia, where he and colleague Shel Rovin (our OD Thought Leader in February) guide the efforts of a team led by Tony Wrice (who spoke about his community development role, following in the footsteps of his father, Herman Wrice, at the In2:InThinking Network's 2007 Forum).

-Needless to say, we continue to listen and learn because there really is no one else like him (life is variation).
+ion).
 Russ Ackoff is by no means a "guru" dispensing dogma.
 He is a learner, and will be the first to tell you that mistakes are key to learning.
 Making mistakes, acknowledging and admitting them, and moving forward from there is a most powerful way to learn and develop as a leader.

-It's a challenge to focus on one aspect of Russ's ever-growing body of work, or interest, for the purpose of this Ongoing Discussion.
 In 2006, we chose "Thinking About the Future and Globalization," as our topic, with a Thought Piece using this title.
 A year ago, we chose to use the short version of his last book, Management f-Laws as the Thought Piece.
 To help prepare for this week's conversation with Russ, his third OD session with us, we've posted a small collection of his articles as a sampler of his thinking, learning, and action.
 As for additional timely topics, it occurs to us that managers and leaders and designers and learners, including elected officials, all have to deal with change.
 Towards this end, participants my want to get Russ's perpectives on the nature of change in today's organizations, not to mention society.
 Further, how does it come about?
 Are we getting better at it?
 Is the way we change changing?

 Participants may also be interested in questions about Russ's forthcoming book with Daniel Greenberg, Turning Learning Rightside Up: Putting Education Back On Track.

-Contact Russ by email with any questions you would like to share with him in preparation for the OD sessions.
+by email with any questions you would like to share with him in preparation for the OD sessions.

 OD Details

-Time (Pacific
+Option Time (Pacific Time)

 1 - Thursday, January 24th - 12:00-1:00pm